-INDIRA GANDHI – 25 YEARS AFTER THE ASSASSINATION OF THE SPIRIT OF AN INDIAN ARMY OFFICER :
+INDIRA GANDHI-25 YEARS AFTER THE ASSASSINATION OF THE SPIRIT OF AN INDIAN ARMY OFFICER

 25 years ago, on October 31, 1984, Srimati.
 Indira Gandhi was brutally assassinated by her own bodyguards.
 The Nation has recently mourned her death and has also celebrated her 92nd Birth Anniversary.
 A year before her assassination, on September 18, 1983, Srimati.
 Indira Gandhi was unaware of the fact that a tiny flame got extinguished; a spirit got crushed at the Ministry of Defence Headquarters, South Block, the Secretariat Building in New Delhi.
 The Prime Minister’s office is also in the same building.
-I would like to share that story; the story about a young Medical Officer who had joined the Army Medical Corps with a spirit to serve the Nation.
-The top bureaucrat of the Army Medical Corps chose to use his power and position to kill the spirit of this Junior Officer in broad daylight.
+I would like to share that story; the story about a young Medical Officer who joined the Army Medical Corps with a spirit to serve the Nation.
+The top bureaucrat of the Army Medical Corps chose to use his power and position to kill the spirit of this Medical Officer in broad daylight.
 The story begins and ends during the years Srimati.
 Indira Gandhi was the Prime Minister of India.
-This story narrates events in the course of my life’s journey and it does not mean that it pertains to past.
+This story narrates events in the course of my life’s journey and it does not mean that it pertains to the past.
 These events belong to the life of the Nation.
 The entity called ‘NATION’ has a life and has an existence of its own.
 As long as this entity known to us as ‘INDIA’ exists, this story remains relevant and it cannot be buried as the remains of an individual’s past life.
-As long as I am alive, I would keep my memory alive and I will ask the Nation to read pages from its own life.
+As long as I am alive, I would keep my memory alive and I will ask the Nation to read the pages from its own life.

 The top bureaucrats in 1983 were not able to grasp any ethical considerations.
 A sense of objectivity got lost and only the sense of self-preservation characterized the actions of top ranking officials.
 Srimati.
 Indira Gandhi had also paid a very heavy price because of the trust she had placed in some of these career opportunists who had no real interest in serving the Nation.

-THE SPIRIT OF INDIAN NATIONALISM :
+THE SPIRIT OF INDIAN NATIONALISM:

 On November 14, 1958, I was a student at Danavaipeta Municipal High School, Rajahmundry when we first celebrated the Children’s Day.
 The School had received a brand new Public Announcement System and I gave a very inspired and eloquent speech during the School Assembly and had expressed my love and a sense of attachment to Prime Minister Nehru.
 During 1962, Prime Minister Nehru visited Nizamabad District to inaugurate the irrigation project at Pochampadu on the banks of River Godavari.
 Government Giriraj Arts College, Nizamabad had declared a Holiday.
-Myself, my father R. Suryanarayana Murthy who was then the Principal of that college, many of Staff Members and students converged at that venue in show of our love and admiration for Prime Minister Nehru.
+Myself, my father R. Suryanarayana Murthy who was then the Principal of that college, many of Staff Members and students converged at that venue to show our love and admiration for Prime Minister Nehru.

 During 1962, in the wake of massive brutal attack by Communist China across the Himalayan frontier, I had developed a wish to serve in Indian Army which had experienced a very humiliating defeat.
 I was a student at Government Giriraj Arts College, Nizamabad.
 From 1962 to 1965, I had participated in the National Cadet Corps training, but I was not sure as to how I can to get into Army Service.